yehia67/documentation/hub/0.1/how-to-guides/install-hub.md

 }
 ```

-If you look at the deposit address history in a Tangle explorer such as [thetangle.org](https://thetangle.org/), you will see that Hub moved the funds away from the deposit address and into a hot wallet (address where funds are aggregated until a user requests a withdrawl).
+If you look at the deposit address history in a Tangle explorer such as [thetangle.org](https://thetangle.org/), you will see that Hub moved the funds away from the deposit address and into a another address (Hub owner's address where funds are aggregated until a user requests a withdrawal).
 This process is called a sweep.

 ## Next steps

-**Optional:** Improve the security of Hub by connecting it to a [signing server](../how-to-guides/install-the-signing-server.md).
+To improve the security of your Hub, connect it to a [signing server](../how-to-guides/install-the-signing-server.md).